autowarefoundation/autoware/planning/behavior_velocity_planner/intersection-design.md

     - To deal with objects that is in the area not covered by the lanelets in the intersection.
 - The posture of object is **the same direction as the attention lane** (threshold = `detection_area_angle_threshold`).
   - The orientation of the target is recalculated in this module according to the `orientation_reliable` and the sign of the velocity of the target.
-- Not being **in the neighbouring lanes of the ego vehicle**.
+- Not being **in the neighboring lanes of the ego vehicle**.
-  - neighbouring lanes include the ego lane of the vehicle and the adjacent lanes of it with turn_direction as the ego lane.
+  - neighboring lanes include the ego lane of the vehicle and the adjacent lanes of it with turn_direction as the ego lane.

 #### How to Define Attention Lanes